cheribaker/garden/content/notes/culture.md

 #### Common Local Opinions on Seattle Things

-- We have a certain shabby respect for Starbucks as a hometown business, but we tend not to think of it as 'good coffee.'
-We have a ton of small, quirky, delicious coffee shops, and it's always nice to try something new.
+- ~~We have a certain shabby respect for Starbucks as a hometown business~~, but we tend not to think of it as 'good coffee.'
+We have a ton of small, quirky, delicious coffee shops, and it's always nice to try something new.  *Update: Starbucks has trashed itself by engaging in aggressive and illegal union busting practices*
 - No one gives a rip about *Sleepless in Seattle*.
 Ditto *Grey's Anatomy*.
 The connection is superficial at best.
 - We are proud of our musical history, including but not limited to *Nirvana*, *Sir Mixalot*, *Grunge Bands*, and *JImi Hendrix*.
 - We are still salty about the loss of our NBA team, the *Seattle Supersonics*.
-- Stereotypical things we're generally fond of: Hiking and Camping, Boating and Watersports, Aerospace, Technology, Coffee, Libraries, Rain, Working too Much, Beer, Music Festivals, Weed, and Seafood.
+- Things we're generally fond of: Hiking and Camping, Boating, Aerospace, Technology, Coffee, Libraries, Rain, Working too Much, Beer, Music Festivals, Weed, and Seafood.